plausibilities/sars/README.md

 <img src="notebooks/inpatients/capita/capita.png" style="width:75%; float:middle;"/>

-**This diagram** illustrates the preliminary results of a trends modelling investigation.
+**This diagram** illustrates the preliminary results of a forecasting investigation.
 A stochastic model wherein the observed measures, i.e.,  the accumulative series of

 * positive cases per 100K